QuantEcon/continuous_time_mcs/ctmc_lectures/markov_prop.md

 (A more formal definition is provided below.)

-As we will see, the Markov property imposes a great deal of structure on continuous time processes.
+As we will see, the Markov property imposes a large amount of structure on continuous time processes.

-This structure leads to an elegant and powerful collection of results on evolution and dynamics.
+This structure leads to elegant and powerful results on evolution and dynamics.

 At the same time, the Markov property is general enough to cover many applied